-- A. The purpose of this procedure is to secure, at the lowest possible level, an equitable solution for the problems which may arise affecting the terms and conditions of employment under this Agreement. - B. Nothing herein shall be construed as limiting the right of any employee having a grievance to discuss the matter informally with any appropriate member of the Department. - C. 1.
-With regard to employees, the term "grievance" as used herein means an appeal by an individual employee or the Association on behalf of an individual employee or group of employees, from the interpretation, application or violation of policies, agreements, and administrative decisions affecting them. - 2.
-With respect to employee grievances, no grievance may proceed beyond Step 3 herein unless it constitutes a controversy arising over the interpretation, application or alleged violation of the terms and conditions of this Agreement. - 3.
-It is specifically understood and agreed that the arbitration shall not be obtainable as a matter of right if the grievance: - (a) Involves the alleged violation of any Agreement other than the present Agreement between the parties: - (b) Involves discipline or discharge of employees who have not satisfactorily completed the designated probationary period.
+- A. The purpose of this procedure is to secure, at the lowest possible level, an equitable solution to the problems which may arise affecting the terms and conditions of employment under this Agreement. - B. Nothing herein shall be construed as limiting the right of any employee having a grievance to discuss the matter informally with any appropriate member of the Department. - C. 1.
+With regard to employees, the term "grievance" as used herein means an appeal by an individual employee or the Association on behalf of an individual employee or group of employees, from the interpretation, application or violation of policies, agreements and administrative decision affecting them. - 2.
+With respect to employee grievances, no grievance may proceed beyond Step

+Three herein unless it constitutes a controversy arising over the interpretation, application or alleged violation of the terms and conditions of this Agreement. - 3.
+It is specifically understood and agreed that the arbitration shall not be obtainable as a matter of right if the grievance: - (a) Involves the alleged violation of any Agreement other than the present Agreement between the parties; - (b) Involves discipline or discharge of employees who have not satisfactorily completed the designated probationary period. - D. The following constitutes the sole and exclusive method for resolving grievances between the parties covered by this Agreement and shall be followed in its entirety unless any step is waived by mutual consent: